draptik/2019-12-modern-linux-command-line-tools/docker/ubuntu19.10/README.md

 # Fancy stuff won't work out of the box

 If you want to try fancy stuff (everything having to do with fonts, emojis, icons) you will need to setup your 'consuming' terminal.
-This can't easily be provided be a docker container.
+This can't easily be provided by a docker container.
 If you know a solution: I will gladly accept pull requests ;-)

 # TODOs